 After a while, and another stroll, I peddled back to Hoi An, taking a couple of detours along concrete paths that led into the rice paddies (past garbage and a couple of dead rats).

 I met Carol at the main bridge in the old town, and as I approached her I stupidly attempted to show off and jump the low kerb.
 Instead the tyre slipped and over I went, bruising my wrist and fingers.
 I was very lucky to avoid worse injury—it was a very stupid thing to do.

 We strolled around looking for a place to eat, and finally settled on a table outside a place called Little Faifo; the food was excellent.

-I called Anne on FaceTime and wished her a happy 60th birthday.
+I called my sister Anne on FaceTime and wished her a happy birthday.
 There was a bit of a drama when she said she was worried about Mum, and I called Mum and discovered she had had a “very, very, very small heart attack” and was in the hospital, and hadn’t told anyone.
-I told her to call Anne and David immediately.
+I told her to call my siblings immediately.
+Thankfully she recovered quickly.